WaitPreTaskEnd

 AscendC::LocalTensor<half> src1Local = inQueueSrc1.AllocTensor<half>();

-// Inserted before the first movement instruction of the operator and ensure that the operator is called only once.
+// Inserted before the first transfer instruction of the operator.
+Ensure that the API is called only once.

 AscendC::WaitPreTaskEnd();